dangerfarms/newcomers-guide/section-5/tests.md

 ```

 The above test is very easy to follow:
+- The method name states what it is testing
-- each line has descriptive variable/method names
+- Every variable has a descriptive name
-- more complex behaviour is abstracted away to methods.
+- More complex behaviour is abstracted away to methods

+Test method names should describe an expected result from the **system under test** given a particular state, i.e. `should_do_something_if/when_something_else`.
+Note: the above test prepends test_ to tell the test runner that it is a test to be executed and should be ignored when reading test names.

 The rule of writing descriptive names should not just apply to test code, but to the entire project.
 Having a variable named `a` in any file is not helpful for someone not familiar with the codebase.
 In fact, you should always strive for the most readable code, and it is arguably most important in tests.

-Due to the importance of readability, tests are the only place in code where we feel [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)ness is not necessarily always the right approach.
+Due to the importance of readability, tests are the only place in code where we feel [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)ness is not always the right approach.

 However if extracting common behaviour can be done in a way to let a test story flow, then it is preferred to do so.
 For example in the line `self.login(user)` from above a common behaviour (logging a user in) has been abstracted away to a base class containing similar helper functions.

 This is a win-win: it makes the test more readable and more DRY at the same time.
 (The line was originally `self.client.login(username=user.username, password=USER_PASSWORD)`.)

 To summarize: if you can make a test both more readable and DRYer then 100% do so, otherwise aim for readability.